What is an Auction Market?

 Difference between an Auction vs Dealer Market

-An Auction market does not involve any middleman for the matching of bids and asks.
+An Auction market does not involve any middleman in matching bids and asks.
 This is not so in the case of a dealer market.
-There is the involvement of a middleman, generally known as the “market maker”.
+There is the involvement of a middleman, generally known as the “market maker.”
 Their job is to create liquidity and transparency in the market.
-They electronically display the market making price or the price at which they are willing to buy a security (the bid price) as well as sell it (the ask price).
+They electronically display the market-making price or the price at which they are willing to buy a security (the bid price) as well as sell it (the ask price).

 The remuneration for their services is the profits they earn by the bid-ask spread.
-Many times the bid price is more than what the seller is asking for his security or the ask price.
+The bid price is often more than what the seller is asking for his security or the ask price.
 This difference between the two prices is the bid-ask spread.
 This portion is the profit for the broker.

 What are Treasury Auctions?

 Treasury auctions are the auctions that are held for selling government securities in order to provide liquidity to the government.
-The general public as well as big financial houses and institutions take part in such auctions.
+The general public, as well as big financial houses and institutions, take part in such auctions.
 And though the latter parties dominate such auctions.
-Such auctions take place electronically, and a wide variety of marketable securities with different maturities and yields are on offer.
+Such auctions occur electronically, and a wide variety of marketable securities with different maturities and yields are on offer.
 The instruments that are sold through such auctions include bills, bonds, notes, etc.